 A discussion regarding our financial condition and results of operation for the year ended December 31, 2019 compared to the year ended December 31, 2018 is presented below.
-A discussion regarding our financial condition and results of operations for year ended December 31, 2017 is included under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our prospectus filed pursuant to Rule 424(b) on April 18, 2019.
+A discussion regarding our financial condition and results of operations for year ended December 31, 2018 compared to the year ended December 31, 2017 is included under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our prospectus filed pursuant to Rule 424(b) on April 18, 2019.